 - Learn about Audubon Society at audubon.org and our local chapter Roaring Fork Audubon Chapter.

 - Visiting Aspen?
 Find your local Audubon chapter when you go back home.

 - Learn anything and everything from The Cornell Lab of Ornithology, including BirdCast, their migratory bird forecaster.

-• Are you a young birder?
-Check out this helpful guide called the Young Birder's Backyard Guide, shared with us by Lauren, who is a local student & birding enthusiast!
-Another website recommended by Peter, who is a 9-year-old birder, can be found here.
-Thanks Lauren & Peter!
+- Are you a young birder?
+Check out this helpful website, shared with us by Peter, who is a 9-year-old birder.
+Thanks Peter!

 Where, How, What: